linkvite/metaparser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 This package lets you to use Facebook OpenGraph tags to extract information from an HTTP web address and retrieve meta data like title, description, photos, videos, and more.
-Inspired by [link-preview-js](https://github.com/ospfranco/link-preview-js), and built with [Go](https://go.dev/).

 <!-- GETTING STARTED -->
 ## Getting Started

-The app runs on a backend, so to get started, clone the repo, install dependencies and run the server to start making http requests.

 1. Clone the repo
    ```sh